GFI_logo_new_2

 Job Role and Functions

 In their daily operations, QA/QC professionals design and implement quality management protocols, conduct inspections and audits of production processes, and test samples of raw materials and finished products.
-They work closely with production teams to ensure that quality standards are maintained throughout the manufacturing process and with regulatory affairs to ensure compliance with regulations.
-Their projects often involve developing Standard Operating Procedure (SOP), conducting root cause analysis of quality issues, and implementing corrective actions.
+They work closely with production teams to ensure that quality standards are maintained throughout the manufacturing process and with Regulatory Affairs to ensure compliance with regulations.
+Their projects often involve developing Standard Operating Procedures (SOPs), conducting root cause analysis of quality issues, and implementing corrective actions.

 The end goal for QA/QC professionals is to ensure that all cultivated meat products are safe, effective, and of high quality.
 They need strong analytical skills, attention to detail, and a thorough understanding of quality management principles.
 Technical skills in analytical chemistry, microbiology, and quality management systems are essential for their role.